thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

   conventionally autoreleased, though ARC allows this to be specified explicitly.

-  Swift has tuples and does not have pointers, so the natural way to return multiple values is to return a tuple.
+  Codira has tuples and does not have pointers, so the natural way to return multiple values is to return a tuple.
 The retain-count issue is different
   here: with ARC, the tuple owns the objects in it, and the caller owns the tuple.

-  Swift currently also has ``[inout]`` arguments.
+  Codira currently also has ``[inout]`` arguments.
 Whether or not these will be exposed to users and/or used for Objective-C out parameters is still undecided.